andyshep/Buster/README.md

 Buster
 ======

 Buster is a universal iOS app for retrieving bus predictions from the MBTA.
-Buster uses [ASIHTTPRequest](http://allseeing-i.com/ASIHTTPRequest/) for retrieving data from the web and [TouchXML](https://github.com/TouchCode/TouchXML) for parsing XML from the MBTA.
+Buster uses [BSNetwork](http://github.com/andyshep/BSNetwork/) for requesting data from the web and [SMXMLDocument](https://github.com/) for parsing XML.
 For more information about bus predictions check out the [MassDOT/MBTA Real-Time XML TRIAL Feed](http://www.eot.state.ma.us/developers/realtime/).

 Overview
 ------------------

-As each table view is displayed, an NSOperation is created to handle the fetching and parsing of XML.
-Each view controller uses KVO to observe model changes from completed NSOperations.
+A model object governs the display of route, stop, and vehicle data for each table view.
+Each model object has an BSNetworkOperation subclass that handles fetching and parsing of XML data for its respective operation.
+As each view controller is pushed onto the stack, it initializes a new model object and uses KVO to observe property changes.
+In response to observed property changes a view controller might reload table data or display an error to the user.

 Screenshots
 -----------